Sarah Wildes Arnett, Interim Department Head

 Prerequisite: THEA 2750.
 An introduction to theatrical drafting procedures and skills using computer aided design software.

 THEA 3800.
-Scene Study.
+Acting III.
 3 Hours.

-Prerequisite: THEA 2800 or permission of instructor.
+Prerequisite: THEA 2800 and 2999 or permission of instructor.
 The advanced study of scene analysis, rehearsal techniques and audition preparation using material primarily from the Modern Theatre repertory with application of the study in performance situations.

 THEA 3850.
 Acting for the Camera.
 2 Hours.